arthurdai17/SWEGroup4Project/READMEInstructions.md

+**Follow the instructions below to run the Culture Trivia App:**

 **Step by step Part 1:**

-1. Download MERN zip and open it, then open a terminal and cd into the ‘backend’ folder in the MERN folder
+1. Download MERN zip from the main branch of the repo and open it, then open a terminal and cd into the ‘backend’ folder in the MERN folder

 2. Then run the command ‘node -v’ to see if you have node installed